MikeChurvis/DeploymentPractice/README.md

 - docker-compose can effortlessly distribute these .env files to the containers that need them.

 Cons:
 - Vite uses dotenv to read an .env file from the *Astro* project root, not the global project root.
-I'd need a way to either point dotenv at an .env file in a different directory, or somehow get the `env/.env-astro` file auto-copied or symlinked into the Astro project root.
-(I think I just answered my own question: symlink the .env-astro file)
+I'd need a way to either point dotenv at an .env file in a different directory, or somehow get the `env/.env-astro` file auto-copied or hard-linked into the Astro project root.
+(I think I just answered my own question: hard-link the .env-astro file)
 - If I'm using multiple .env files then I'm still not using a *single* source of truth.
 I need something that generates the .env files on-the-fly from a single config file.
 A custom git command, perhaps?
 Node script?
 I'll think about it.

 ## Snippets